 Offered: Spring.

-HPE 410 - Stress Management ()
+HPE 410 - Managing Stress and Mental/Emotional Health (3)

 Students explore connections between mental and physical health as related to managing stress.
 Activities include the identification of sources, the identification of the impact of stress on health, and the implementation of stress management techniques.